Adonis-galaxy/WorDepth/README.md

 Authors: Ziyao Zeng, Daniel Wang, Fengyu Yang, Hyoungseob Park, Yangchao Wu, Stefano Soatto, Byung-Woo Hong, Dong Lao, Alex Wong

 ## Overview ##
+3D reconstruction from a single image is an ill-posed problem, since there exists infinitely many 3D scenes, with different scales, that can generate an image.
+For example,  one bed can be smaller and put closer, or can be bigger and put further.
+They look the same in the same image by projection.

+Also, 3D reconstruction from a text caption is also an ill-posed problem, since there exists infinitely many 3D scenes that fits a description.
+For example, for “a bedroom with a stand and a bed”, the stand and the bed can be anywhere in the bedroom.

+So here comes the question: Can two modalities that are inherently ambiguous, single image and text caption, resolve one another’s ambiguity in 3D reconstruction?

+And our Key idea is Using language to ground depth estimates to metric scale!
+We do so simply by letting the model know what objects are around and it can better estimate scale.

 <img src="figures/teaser.png" alt="teaser" width="500"/>

 ### Pipeline ###
+We train a text-VAE to encode text into the mean and standard deviation parameterizing the distribution of 3D scenes for a description.
+For one text caption, we encode the mean and standard deviation, then sample a feature from the Gaussian with such mean and standard deviation to generate a depth map that aligned with such a description.

+Then, in inference, we choose one of the infinitely many scenes matching the description that is compatible with the observed image using a Conditional Sampler.
+We do so by predict epsilon tilt in the reparameterizaion step instead of sampling it from a standard Gaussian.
+And we alternatively optimize the text-VAE and the Conditional Sampler with a ratio p.
 ![pipeline](figures/pipeline.png)

 ### Visualization on NYU-Depth-v2 ###
+Knowing that certain objects and that they are typically of certain sizes exist in the scene, we can better estimate the scale as evident by the uniform improvement over the error maps.

 ![vis_nyu](figures/vis_nyu.png)

 ### Poster ###